• Home

 1. Returning to the Games is a privilege.
 All volunteers are expected to be role models to new attendees and squires.

-2. Alum knights/gentries will sign up for block sifts and work on a variety of tasks (kitchen/service, field, etc) during their shift.
+2. Alum knights/gentry will sign up for block sifts and work on a variety of tasks (kitchen/service, field, etc) during their shift.
 Knights are required to work a minimum of 8 hours per full day.
 There will be several all-hands-on-deck shifts.

 3. The Knight's Watch Volunteers will coordinate the alum-knights/gentry work.
 These are specially chosen adult volunteers.